Top 45 Best Hindi Romantic Movies

 43| Aashiqui 2 (2013)

-As like its precursor this was hugely popular musical romantic movie.
+As like its precursor, this was a hugely popular musical romantic movie.
 But the similarities just end there (except the logo style).
 The story is so much different from the earlier one that it just pleasantly surprises the audience.

 44| Ram Leela (2013)